Oleh Bilorus: Family

-Bilorus was born on 14 October 1939 in Сhervona village, Fastiv Raion, Kyiv oblast in the family of teachers.
-He is married, his spouse Larisa (b.
-1945) is as well a language teacher.
-Oleg Bilorus has two children, his son Igor (b.
-1968) is an economist, daughter Irina (b.
-1969) is a philologist, has a PhD in law.
+Bilorus was born on 14 October 1939 in Сhervona village, Fastiv Raion, Kyiv oblast to a family of teachers.
+He is married, his spouse Larisa (born 1945) is a retired linguistics schoolteacher.
+Oleg Bilorus has two children, his son Igor (born 1967) is an economist, daughter Irina (born 1969) is a philologist, has a PhD in law.

 Education

-In 1960 Oleg Bilorus graduated from the Economics and Industrial Management faculty, Kyiv Institute of National Economy (with the engineer-economist specialization).
+In 1960, Oleg Bilorus graduated from the Economics and Industrial Management faculty, Kyiv Institute of National Economy (with the engineer-economist specialization).
 He received his PhD with the thesis "The Problems of Combining the Industrial Production Processes" (1966), and doctorate thesis "Problems of Economics, Associations and Complexes (theory and methodology)"(1980).
 He also held research internships: